 The idea of a haunted house story seems atypically Barker-esque – he usually opting for more visceral and perverse horrors.
 Yet there is still plenty of Barker present.
 John Harrison seems especially fond of the opening narration “the dead have highways, the highways have intersections.”
 It is a hauntingly evocative piece of typically Barker-esque writing, although loses its effect when Harrison repeats it at least three times throughout.
 Nor does the eventual opening up of the attic to reveal a landscape crossed by the dead do such a rich piece of imagery justice – just imagine how amazing the film would have been if it had taken a venture down one of these highways.

 Other films adapted from the works of Clive Barker include:- Candyman (1992), from Barker’s story The Forbidden (1985), featuring a supernatural boogey man, which has produced two sequels; one of the stories in the tv movie Quicksilver Highway (1997); The Midnight Meat Train (2008); and Dread (2009).
 Clive Barker has directed three films – Hellraiser (1987), which produced numerous sequels, Nightbreed (1990) and Lord of Illusions (1995).
-Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).
+Barker has also written two original screenplays with Underworld/Transmutations (1986) and Rawhead Rex (1987), acted as Executive Producer on Gods and Monsters (1998), wrote story and produced Saint Sinner (2002) and produced The Plague (2006) and the remake of Hellraiser (2022).